LangCorrect/server/README.md

 - PostgreSQL; refer to the official documentation for installation.
 - Pre-commit; refer to the official documentation for the pre-commit.
-- Cookiecutter; refer to the official GitHub repository of Cookiecutter
+- Cookiecutter; refer to the official GitHub repository of Cookiecutter.
+- Gulp.js; refer to the official documentation for installation.

 ### Installation